-Occasionally produced in pairs, this mask could be accompanied by a horizontal mask during rituals preceding wars.
-Its appearance today is linked to apotropaic ceremonies and calls for rain.
+Occurring occasionally in pairs, this mask could be accompanied by a horizontal mask during rituals preceding the wars.
+Its appearance is nowadays linked to apotropaic ceremonies and the call for rain.

-This type of mask is found in the northwestern region of the middle Benue, from the Kona Jukun, to the Mumuye and up to the Wurkun populations.
-The statuary from this area is characterized by a relative absence of ornamentation and a refined stylization.
-The 100,000 Adamawa language speakers form a group called Mumuye and are grouped into villages, dola ,divided into two groups: those of fire (tjokwa) relating to blood and the color red, guardians of the vabong cult, from among whom chiefs are elected, and those of water, (tjozoza), related to moisture and the color white.
-It is among the latter that the priests of rain are chosen, initiates of the vadosong cult.
+This type of mask is found in the northwestern region of the middle Benoué, from the Kona Jukun, to the Mumuye and up to the Wurkun populations.
+The 100,000 Adamawa language speakers form a group called Mumuye and are grouped into villages, dola, divided into two groups: those of fire (tjokwa) relating to blood and the color red, guardians of the cult vabong, among which are elected the chiefs, and those of water, (tjozoza), related to humidity and the color white.
+It is from among the latter that the priests of the rain are chosen, initiates of the vadosong cult.

 This item is sold with its certificate of authenticity